 We were informed today that Emeritus Professor of Communication Studies Carl Jensen passed away last April.
 He began teaching in SSU’s Department of Sociology in 1973 and given his background in public relations and advertising, created the Department of Communications.
 Then teaching in that department he founded Project Censored, a media-research project focusing on uncovered or under covered stories of regional and national importance.
 In addition to teaching and other pursuits, Carl served as advisor to the Sonoma State STAR.
 He retired from Sonoma State University in 1997.

 To read a complete text of his life, go to http://www.legacy.com/obituaries/pressdemocrat/obituary.aspx?n=carl-martin-jensen&pid=175319446

 Dr. Carolyn Ingrid Saarni

-A Celebration of Carolyn Saarni's Life will take place Sunday, July 19th from 2:00 PM to 5:00 PM at 941 The Alameda, Berkeley, CA. For further information click here.
+A Celebration of Carolyn Saarni's Life will took place Sunday, July 19th from 2:00 PM to 5:00 PM at 941 The Alameda, Berkeley, CA. For further information click here.

 Dr. Hee-Won Kang

 April 9, 2015